 The first democratic and free elections in the DRC were held on in 2006.
 Under the new constitution the president is elected by popular vote for a five-year term (eligible for a second term).
-Next elections are scheduled for October 2011.
-However, the local elections planned for 2010 have been cancelled.
+The next elections are scheduled for November 2016.
 This fragile political context is likely to expose the country to new waves of conflicts and the emergence of new armed groups.
 It is crucial to prevent new cycles of violence by actively sensitizing the population and leaders on their reciprocal civic responsibilities.
 La Benevolencija combats scapegoating, work for citizen empowerment, and feature a separate focus on pre- and post electoral support activities.
 The activities focus on teaching the general population indicators by which they can recognize and resist hate speech, learn to analyze critically election programs presented to them by politicians, act to resist incitement and manipulation, act as positive bystanders demanding holding their politicians to account and engage themselves actively in a process of electoral scrutiny.

 Activities targeting a leadership audience meanwhile feature debate and analysis programs that allow the listeners to themselves form a vision of positive political behaviour after which to strive.